-The agency's major operational responsibilities during 2017-2019 include three distinct categories, which include grant/scholarship/loan programs, tuition capitation programs and reciprocal agreements.
+The agency's major operational responsibilities during 2019-2021 include three distinct categories, which include grant/scholarship/loan programs, tuition capitation programs and reciprocal agreements.

-The state's student grant/scholarship/loan programs totaled the expenditures of over \$264,628,961 during 2017-2019.
+The state's student grant/scholarship/loan programs totaled the expenditures of over \$263,276,213 during 2019-2021.
 All these funds were secured from General Purpose Revenue tax funds.
 Student participation in most of these programs is based upon the federally determined student and/or parental contributions, and hence the financial need of the student recipients.
-Total awards exceeded 161,029 from over 538,994 Wisconsin resident undergraduates who applied for assistance during the biennium.
+Total awards exceeded 162,020 from over 537,804 Wisconsin resident undergraduates who applied for assistance during the biennium.

-- The largest grant program is the Wisconsin Grant (WG) that serves the four sectors University Colleges (UW), Technical Colleges (TC), Private Non-Profit Colleges (PNP) and the Tribal Colleges (TR). - Another grant program, the Wisconsin Covenant scholars grant program has provided grants to eligible students since the 2011-12 academic year and will end in the 2019-20 academic year.
-Eligible students must be designated as a covenant scholar by the HEAB. - Academic Excellence Scholarships (AES) are awarded to Wisconsin high school seniors who have the highest-grade point average in each public and private high school throughout the State of Wisconsin. - Technical Excellence Scholarships (TES) are awarded to Wisconsin high school seniors who have the highest demonstrated level of proficiency in technical education subjects.
+- The largest grant program is the Wisconsin Grant (WG) that serves the four sectors University Colleges (UW), Technical Colleges (TC), Private Non-Profit Colleges (PNP) and the Tribal Colleges (TR). - Another grant program, the Wisconsin Covenant scholars grant program has provided grants to eligible students since the 2011-12 academic year and ended in the 2019-20 academic year.
+Eligible students were designated as a covenant scholar by the HEAB. - Academic Excellence Scholarships (AES) are awarded to Wisconsin high school seniors who have the highest-grade point average in each public and private high school throughout the State of Wisconsin. - Technical Excellence Scholarships (TES) are awarded to Wisconsin high school seniors who have the highest demonstrated level of proficiency in technical education subjects.
 The scholarships are only for use at a school within the Wisconsin Technical College System (WTCS) located within the state. - The loan programs consist of: The Minority Teacher loan program provides loans to WI resident minority, undergraduate sophomore, juniors, or seniors who are enrolled in programs leading to teacher licensure at an independent or UW institution; Nursing Student loan program provides loans to WI residents who are enrolled in a program that prepares them to be licensed as nurses, either RN or LPN; Teacher of the Visually Impaired Loan provides loans to WI residents in a program that prepares them to be licensed as teachers of the visually impaired or as orientation and mobility instructors; Teacher loan program is specific to WI resident undergraduate sophomores, juniors, seniors enrolled in a program leading to teacher licensure in a discipline identified as a teacher shortage area; and the School Leadership loan program provides loans to students enrolled in a school leadership program at a UW System school that permits students to earn degrees in less time than a traditional school leadership program and are nominated by a superintendent of a school district.

-In addition to the programs mentioned above, HEAB is responsible for the remission of fees and reimbursement to the UW and Technical College for veterans and dependents; and the Tribal College payment to the tribal schools.
+In addition to the programs mentioned above, HEAB is responsible for the remission of fees and reimbursement to the UW and Technical College for veterans and dependents, WI Veteran Grant for Private Non-Profit Schools, Health Services Scholarship Program, Primary Care and Psychiatry Shortage Grant, and the Tribal College payment to the tribal schools.

-HEAB continues the collection of outstanding loans including: Minority Teacher Loan; Milwaukee Teacher Education Loan, Teacher Loan, Nursing Student Loan, and the Teacher of the Visually Impaired Loan.
+HEAB continues the collection of outstanding loans including Minority Teacher Loan, Milwaukee Teacher Education Loan, Teacher Loan, Nursing Student Loan, and the Teacher of the Visually Impaired Loan.

 Two tuition capitation agreements comprise another major operational responsibility of the agency.
 The Board has tuition capitation agreements with both the Medical College of Wisconsin and Marquette University School of Dentistry.
 These agreements provide funds to the two institutions to train Wisconsin residents as physicians and dentists.
-During 2017-2019 the total appropriation on behalf of the Medical College was \$3,853,200 and \$3,466,000 for the School of Dentistry for resident student tuition capitation purposes.
+During 2019-2021 the total appropriation on behalf of the Medical College was \$3,853,200 and \$3,466,000 for the School of Dentistry for resident student tuition capitation purposes.